xcambar/emberfest_2016/slides.md

 * Example:
     * No example, because you will come up with a more complex one and mine will look foolish

-## So what's the plan?
-* We opted for the third strategy, because we're doing business software
+**We opted for the third strategy, because we're doing business software**

 ---